chanzuckerberg/single-cell-curation/docs/corpora_schema.md

 Datasets in the Data Portal MUST store the version of the schema they follow (that is, the version of this document) as well as the version of the particular encoding used.
-The encoding is documented [elsewhere](https://github.com/chanzuckerberg/corpora-data-portal/blob/main/backend/schema/corpora_schema_h5ad_implementation.md) and describes techincal details of how the schema should be serialized in a particular file format.
+The encoding is documented [elsewhere](https://chanzuckerbergteam.slack.com/archives/C018B64J3HN/p1617907599111700) and describes technical details of how the schema should be serialized in a particular file format.

 **Field name**|**Constraints**